Neoteroi/BlackSheep-Docs/docs/authentication.md

 The next paragraphs explain first how to use the built-in support for JWT Bearer tokens, and how to write a custom authentication handler.

+!!! info
+    The word "user" is usually used only to refer to human users, while the word "service" is used to describe non-human clients.
+In Java and .NET, a common word to describe a generic client is "principal".

 ## OIDC